 The powerful Beas River flows rapidly through Manali.
 It's refreshing to simply spend some time sitting or walking near it.
 However, if you'd prefer to be more active, zip-lining (flying fox) across it and rafting down it are popular options.
 Numerous companies in the Kullu Valley offer river rafting, commonly along a 15 kilometer stretch of Grade II and III rapids from Pirdi (near Kullu town) to Jhiri.
 The rafting season is best from mid-April to June, and mid-September to October.
 Trips can easily be arranged in Manali.

 Uphill above the bustle and chaos of Manali town, you'll find the relatively peaceful village of Old Manali, with simple traditional style homes.
 It's a laid-back traveler center and the road is lined with guesthouses, cafes, and small shops -- ideal for chilling out and watching the world go by.
 Right at the top sits Manu temple, dedicated to sage Manu, who was the first man created by God according to Hindu mythology.
 The views are worth the steep but scenic walk to get there!
 Here's where to stay in Old Manali.Continue to 5 of 10 below.

 05 of 10

 Stop by Dhungri forest on the way to Old Manali to visit the ancient Hadimba temple (also known as Dhungri temple).
 The temple, a four-tiered pagoda, was built in 1553 and has a facade of wood carvings.
-It's dedicated to Goddess Hadimba, the wife of Bhima from the Hindu epic the Mahabharata.
+It's dedicated to Goddess Hadimba, the wife of Bhima from the Hindu epic The Mahabharata.
 Yak rides, and huge fluffy angora rabbits ready to pose for photos, are added attractions there.
-A fascinating three day Dhungi Mela takes place mid-May every year.
+A fascinating three-day temple festival takes place mid-May every year.
 People from all over the region come to attend it.

 06 of 10